-Supporting the Digital Leap with VMware in Montana, USA
+Supporting the Digital Leap in Montana

-Taking the digital leap is particularly challenging in rural school districts that have limited resources, limited access to broad technical expertise, and limited access to high-quality professional development.
+Background: Taking the digital leap is particularly challenging in rural school districts that have limited resources, limited access to broad technical expertise, and limited access to high-quality professional development.
 Team4Tech partnered with the Consortium for School Networking (CoSN) to offer professional development to teachers and support for technology leaders in rural school districts in accelerating their digital leap.

 led to a focus on technology and the implementation of maker spaces.